Simply blaming Trump for lying is the easy way out

 Well, you know, we have the Second Amendment, people say, as if words written over 230 years ago condemn us, without recourse, to gun violence.

-America has a gun violence problem it is powerless to solve, and the problem exists because of ...
+America has a gun violence problem it is powerless to solve, and the problem exists because ...

 Continue Reading →